 If you’ve still got shopping to do, you couldn’t be in a better place!
 Tanger Outlets Sevierville, the largest authentic outlet center in the state of Tennessee, boasts more than 100 brand-name stores with discount prices of up to 70 percent off retail.
 You’ll also find dozens of one-of-a-kind boutiques and antique stores throughout town.
 Be sure to get your Sevierville Coupon Book for more ideas and savings.

-In neighboring Pigeon Forge, make memories at Dollywood during the park’s popular Smoky Mountain Christmas celebration (November 9, 2019 through January 4, 2020).
-Be dazzled by four millions of lights, the fourth annual “Parade of Many Colors,” Christmas-themed live performances, and a spectacular Christmas atmosphere throughout the park.
+In neighboring Pigeon Forge, make memories at Dollywood during the park’s popular Smoky Mountain Christmas celebration.
+Be dazzled by millions of lights, Christmas-themed live performances, and a spectacular Christmas atmosphere throughout the park.

-Don’t miss the 30th Annual Smoky Mountain Winterfest Celebration that runs through February 17, 2020.
+Don’t miss the Smoky Mountain Winterfest that runs mid-November through Presidents' Day.
 Among the festivities, you can view more than 15 million lights in a 25-mile stretch!

 Let Dolly brighten up your traditions this Christmas season!